bkiers/ICalParser/README.md

 the parser prepends a package declaration after the ANTLR tool has generated `.java` source files.

-Note that this is a alpha release.
+Note that this should be considered a pre-alpha release.
 Although most production rules in the parser are tested, much more thorough tests are preferred.
 I wrote this grammar to get acquainted with ANTLR v4 not to use the parser in production!
 However, feel free to send pull requests of fixes, or [report issues](https://github.com/bkiers/ICalParser/issues) you encountered.
 I am willing to put in some extra effort to make things more robust.

 ### Getting started